ramiki/laravelApp-crud_resources-/README.md

       event:generate// generate an event and listner if not found based of property  '$listen' array registred in 'App\Providers\EventServiceProvider'
-                       Alternatively, you may use the make:event and make:listener Artisan commands to generate individual events and listeners event:list    // list all events and ther listeners after registrated an genered
+                       Alternatively, you may use the make:event and make:listener Artisan commands to generate individual events and listeners event:list    // list all events and ther listeners after registrated an genered notifications:table // create a database table to hold your notifications. generate a migration with the proper table built-in notification schema

 # notes  :  ( DRY : Dont Repeat Yourself )